realmsapp/sorcery_tcg_data/README.md

 ## Code of Conduct

-Everyone interacting in the SorceryTcgData project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sorcery_tcg_data/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this codebase, issue tracker, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/realms_app/sorcery_tcg_data/blob/main/CODE_OF_CONDUCT.md).